 Scientifically, many consider places like Lemuria or the land of Mu a myth.
-However, three sunken continents like Zealandia in the Pacific, Kerguelen Plateau and Mauritia in the Indian Ocean do exist and Zealandia is a scientifically accepted continent 94% of which submerged under the Pacific Ocean.
+However, three sunken continents like Zealandia in the Pacific, Kerguelen Plateau, and Mauritia in the Indian Ocean do exist and Zealandia is a scientifically accepted continent 94% of which submerged under the Pacific Ocean.
 All three continents existed during ancient times and then sunk because of a geological event, cataclysm, or pole shift that destroyed and transformed the world.

 Global Flood and Volcanic Winter

-The first story about the legendary continent was originated after the first translation of Madrid Codex, one of the only four remaining Maya codices, that describes the vanished civilization.
-The other source that pointed out to the lost continent was Sanskrit literature.
-Due to the fact that each culture tends to use its own unique language and names for the historic events, people and places, most likely all these stories point to the same event at some point in history.
+The first story about the legendary continent was originated after the first translation of the Madrid Codex, one of the only four remaining Maya codices, that describes the vanished civilization.
+The other source that pointed out the lost continent was Sanskrit literature.
+Due to the fact that each culture tends to use its own unique language and names for the historic events, people, and places, most likely all these stories point to the same event at some point in history.

-A great modern-day example of an underwater city is an ancient city Heracleion or Thonis.
+A great modern-day example of an underwater city is the ancient city Heracleion or Thonis.
 It was an ancient Egyptian city that had existed for approximately 12th century BC and served as the country’s main port for international trade and collection of taxes.

 Over time, numerous earthquakes, tsunamis, and rising sea levels weakened it.
 At some point during the tsunami, its buildings collapsed into the water and the city sunk beneath the sea.
 Since then, the archaeologist, not to mention exploration of large sunken continents that existed 70,000 years ago, explored no more than 5% of the city’s area.

 The Pacific Ocean is the deepest and largest Earth’s oceanic division that extends from the Arctic Ocean in the North to the South and is bounded by Asia and Australia in the West and the Americas in the East.
-The Pacific Ocean is a home for about 25,000 islands that can be divided into three main groups known as Melanesia, Micronesia, and Polynesia.
+The Pacific Ocean is home to about 25,000 islands that can be divided into three main groups known as Melanesia, Micronesia, and Polynesia.
 Many people from Oceania and Asia have traveled the Pacific Ocean since prehistoric times.

 The ocean itself is not always peaceful and had many tropical storms that affected its own islands.
 The lands around the Pacific Rim are full of volcanos and often affected by earthquakes.

 Many islands, and in some cases, entire towns were destroyed by tsunamis caused by underwater earthquakes.
 Many islands have perished as a result of catastrophic geological phenomena such as volcanic eruption or slowly rising sea levels since the end of the last Ice Age.
-As a result, a large number of lands existed during the prehistoric times can be covered by the Pacific Ocean.
+As a result, a large number of lands that existed during prehistoric times can be covered by the Pacific Ocean.